Skowhegan girl, 16, helps rescue father and sister after boat capsizes

-Kiana French remembers having fun Sunday afternoon fishing with her father and younger sister.
-Suddenly, she was struggling to stay afloat in the frigid water.
+Kiana French remembers having fun fishing with her father and younger sister Sunday afternoon and, the next minute, struggling to stay afloat in the frigid water.

 Her father, Gary French, was manning the motor attached to the stern, while Kiana, 16, was in the middle, and Cierrah, her 14-year-old sister, was at the bow.